-While the idea began in a kitchen in Bar Harbor, ME, the turning point was in 2014.
-RockStep was selected for an innovation award from NIH, based on transformative ideas around building lab information systems to disrupt the way laboratory workflows were managed.
+RockStep began in a kitchen in Bar Harbor, ME with a great idea.
+In 2014, RockStep was selected for an award from the NIH based on innovative ideas around building lab information systems to transform the way laboratory workflows were managed.